rizalmf/TerminalFX/README.md

 - Java Runtime Version 8
 - Windows / Linux / MacOS (Only test on Windows)

-this library is placed in folder "libray".
+this library is placed in folder "library".
 I build using Ant.
 So you have to add library manually.

 I am very welcome for any feedback to make this app better.

 *Anyway, dont forget to be happy :D*